emmagraham/STAT540-UBC.github.io/subpages/assignments.md

     - Just above the file list, look for the text "latest commit" followed by ten numbers and letters (called the revision SHA) and a clipboard icon
      - Click on the clipboard icon to copy the revision SHA to your clipboard
     - Click on "Issues", then on "New Issue".
 Name the issue "Mark homework of *your repository name*".
-    - In the description of the issue, tag both TAs by including the text `@marjanfarahbod` and `@santina`, and paste the revision SHA.
-Include a link to exactly where you want a reviewer to go!
+    - In the description of the issue, tag both TAs by including the text `@farnushfarhadi` and `@santina`, and paste the revision SHA.
+You can also include a link to the markdown file as well.
      - Click "Submit new issue".
 You're done!
 Congratulations!

-> If you're concerned that something hasn't gone right with the submission, send Marjan and Santina (marjan.farahbod@gmail.com, santina424@gmail.com) an e-mail with your assignment attached. **Note**: this is *only* an emergency back-up plan.
+> If you're concerned that something hasn't gone right with the submission, send Farnush and Santina (farnush.farhadi@gmail.com, santina424@gmail.com) an e-mail with your assignment attached. **Note**: this is *only* an emergency back-up plan.
 We will pester and work with you until you eventually get it submitted via GitHub.

 ## Paper review
-Each student should find two papers in the field of Bioinformatics and submit about one page (450 - 650 words) of summary/report for each of the papers.
+Each student should find two papers in the field of Biomedical paper that has statistical content and submit about one page (450 - 650 words) of summary/report for each of the papers.
 The summary should include:

 1. A brief review of the goal, findings and conclusion of the paper written by the student.
 2. A list (or mentioning) of the related datasets/databases and data types used in the study.
 In the case of datasets, provide some details of the data matrix and meta data.